StarkArk/UnsupervisedML_CryptoClustering/README.md

 - The total explained variance for the three principal components?
 **89.5%**

-- what is the impact of using fewer features to cluster the data using K-Means?
+- What is the impact of using fewer features to cluster the data using K-Means? \
 **Some loss of information between the full featured and the three dimensional PCA does occur.
 But, looking at the graphs the clusters mostly match.
 Two clusters are an exact match, while the other two have only a few points of mismatch.
 Generally, this seems like a fairly good result between the two methods.**